ksaur/cyptoparty/index.md

 As this is a short intro, this barely scratches the surface.
 I won't attempt to cover more than a few, but some of the favorites that crop up are listed here.
 Besides changing the browser-provided [settings](https://medium.com/p/4d3b58b4341a#78d0), some are:

 TODO
+Adguard, Adblock Plus, Do not Track, Ghostery, and HTTPS Everywhere extensions.
+Others I've heard mentioned are Lightbeam, Disconnect, and Flashblock.